Chair

 His own interests include mountains, building and playing in a country dance band.

 Kate qualified and taught Drama in London before moving to Marsden to live opposite Mike Lucas, founder of Mikron Theatre Company, in 1981.
 During the following years Kate became a member of the Marsden Community Association, a member of the board of Management for Marsden Mechanics Institute, Mikron’s Office base , and a trustee of Marsden Jazz Festival.
-It was not until the 1990’s and the expansion of the National Waterways Tour to include the Autumn and Spring South Pennine tours that Kate was invited to join the Board of Mikron in order to ensure local representation.
-Mikron also ran a thriving Young People’s Theatre Group to which Kate contributed

-Kate has spent most of her teaching career developing ways in which the Arts and Creativity can support Children with Special Educational Needs, This has involved both working for the local education authority as a Behaviour Consultant, writing project proposals to Children’s Fund Commissioning bodies, ensuring both service delivery, evaluation , financial rigour and accountability.
+Kate has spent most of her teaching career developing ways in which the Arts and Creativity can support Children with Special Educational Needs.
+This has involved both working for the local education authority as a Behaviour Consultant, writing project proposals to Children’s Fund Commissioning bodies, ensuring both service delivery, evaluation , financial rigour and accountability.

 Dermot saw his first Mikron show in 2008 and joined the board of trustees in 2021.